ytyeoh/toyota/content/blog/innova.en.md

      img= "innova-12"
    [[performance.link]]
      title= "Driver Mode Switch"
-     description= "Choose from 3 drive modes:
-<br>Normal: The best balance between fuel efficiency and performance for everyday use.
-<br>ECO: Reduces power consumption and optimises air-conditioning cooling for maximum efficiency.
-<br>Power: Enhances acceleration for a more exciting drive."
+     description= "Choose from 3 drive modes:<br>Normal: The best balance between fuel efficiency and performance for everyday use.<br>ECO: Reduces power consumption and optimises air-conditioning cooling for maximum efficiency.<br>Power: Enhances acceleration for a more exciting drive." img= "innova-13"
-     img= "innova-13"

-[safe-t]
+[safetyextra]
+  title = ""
+  description = ""
+[safety]
    [[safety.link]]
-     title= "Blind Spot Monitor (BSM) With Rear Cross Traffic Alert (RCTA)" description= "Lights up when other vehicles are in your blind spot and alerts driver to incoming vehicles in your reverse path.
-<br>Included with X and G grades, optional for E.
+     title= "Blind Spot Monitor (BSM) With Rear Cross Traffic Alert (RCTA)" description= "Lights up when other vehicles are in your blind spot and alerts driver to incoming vehicles in your reverse path.<br>Included with X and G grades, optional for E." img= "innova-14"
-     img= "innova-14"
    [[safety.link]]
      title= "Panoramic View Monitor (PVM)"
-     description= "The 360-degree view allows you to be aware of hazards around your vehicle when parking.
-<br>Included with X and G grades, optional for E."
+     description= "The 360-degree view allows you to be aware of hazards around your vehicle when parking.<br>Included with X and G grades, optional for E." img= "innova-15"
-     img= "innova-15"
    [[safety.link]]
      title= "Emergency Stop Signal"